BAFurtado/PS3/README.md

 (CEPAL-Brasília) and International Policy Centre (https://ipcig.org/).
 BAF acknowledges receiving a grant of productivity by National Council of Research (CNPq) [www.cnpq.br].

-#### Recent publication

-Furtado, B. A. (2019).
-Modeling tax distribution in metropolitan regions with PolicySpace.
-Journal on Policy and Complex Systems, 5(1). https://doi.org/10.18278/jpcs.5.1.6

-### Major changes

-**new BOOK describing changes and processes currently on the make**

-1. PolicySpace2 generates data that can be applied at https://github.com/frnsys/transit_demand_model.
-The transit model in turn generates private and public transport routes, visualization and congestion times.
-2. Now data is read at the **intraurban** level of 'áreas de ponderação' (census track/block) from IBGE.
-3. There is exogenous migration embedded in the model (creating new houses)
-4. Exogenous growth of firms
-5. Marriage
-6. Better support for plot formats
-7. House prices (supply) are included into families' wealth and updated every month
-8. Consumption decisions now follow Bielefeld, 2018 and is now a "linear function of current and expected future incomes and of financial wealth."
-In other words, "all income in excess of permanent income will be saved and added to financial wealth."
-9. Families composition are now sure to have at least one adult.
-Children are initially distributed randomly.
-10. Houses of families whose last member dies are randomly allocated to remaining family members.
-11. Interest being now paid on families' savings
-12. When no cash available, families can withdraw from savings for consumption (if any at savings) up to permanent income
-13. Internal clock updated to use datetime
-14. Introduced a rental market
-15. Included construction companies endogenous to the model.
-16. Financial (mortgage, credit) market structures
-17. Included transportation costs on workers' decision on choosing jobs
-18. Introduce inheritance (savings).
-19. A neighborhood effect (wealth of resident families influence price of houses)
-20. Decay effect on prices due to excess of houses on offer
-21. Data updated (from census 2000 to census 2010)
-22. Offer decay (time depreciation) implemented
-23. Global availability of houses (vacancy) influences prices
-24. Neighborhood effects (based on families' wealth) influence prices.
-25. Possibility of negotiating house prices below the offer
-26. Vacancy size (offer) now impacts willingness to build of construction firms and prices
-27. New output analysis
-28. Endogenous mortgage rate setting by the bank.
-Default uses exogenous data though.
-29. Included the SAC -- Constant Amortization System -- mostly used in Brazil.
-30. POLICY EXPERIMENTAL DESIGN.
-Testing wether giving houses, paying rent or distribution money is the best policy alternative.
-Both families in poverty and resources invested are endogenous.
-31. Included varying oficial monthly interest rate.

 #### How do I get set up?

 We recommend using conda  and creating an environment that includes all libraries simultaneously.